-Encode the Py_UNICODE buffer s of the given size and return a Python string object. encoding and errors have the same meaning as the parameters of the same name in the Unicode encode () method.
+Encode the P{Y} UNICODE buffer s of the given size and return a Python bytes object. encoding and errors have the same meaning as the parameters of the same name in the Unicode encode () method.
 The codec to be used is looked up using the Python codec registry.
 Return NULL if an exception was raised by the codec.
-Changed in version 2.5: This function used an int type for size.
-This might require changes in your code for properly supporting 64-bit systems.